gperdrizet/hill_climber/docs/source/user_guide.rst

 Hyperparameters
 ---------------

+**n_replicas** (default: 4)
+   Number of replicas for parallel tempering (replica exchange).
+More replicas provide better exploration but use more memory.
+Each replica runs at a different temperature from the temperature ladder.

+**temperature** (default: 1000)
+   Minimum temperature (T_min) for the coldest replica in the temperature ladder.
+   Also used as the base temperature for simulated annealing.
+Higher temperatures allow more exploration of suboptimal solutions.

+**T_max** (default: 10000)
+   Maximum temperature for the hottest replica in the temperature ladder.
+Should be significantly higher than T_min for effective replica exchange.

+**temperature_scheme** (default: 'geometric')
+   How to space temperatures in the ladder: 'geometric' or 'linear'.
+Geometric spacing typically provides better exchange acceptance rates.

+**exchange_interval** (default: 100)
+   Number of optimization steps between replica exchange attempts.
+Smaller values attempt exchanges more frequently.

+**exchange_strategy** (default: 'even_odd')
+   Strategy for selecting replica pairs for exchange:

+   - 'even_odd': Alternates between even and odd neighboring pairs
+   - 'random': Random pair selection
+   - 'all_neighbors': All neighboring pairs

 **step_spread** (default: 1.0)
    Standard deviation of the normal distribution used for perturbations.
 Controls the variability and typical magnitude of changes.
 Perturbations are sampled